solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 As part of the deployment, a **pgsqldevSUFFIX-paw1** virtual machine has been deployed that will be used to perform all the activities.
 Login to this virtual machine by doing the following:

 - Open Azure Portal
-- Browse to your resource group
+- Browse to the resource group
 - Select the **pgsqldevSUFFIX-paw1** virtual machine
 - Select **Connect->RDP**
 - Select **Download RDP file**